 So you can learn about aging by trying different vintages of the same wine.
 Or discover different wine-making styles by tasting what different producers do with the same grapes.
 Or compare Pinot Noir styles from Burgundy vs. Oregon vs. California.
 The combinations are endless.

 We hope to see you at Stave!
-Here’s a list of our upcoming events, or you can drop in seven days a week!
+See our list of our upcoming events or drop in seven days a week!